wsu-lug/hello-world/ruby/readme.md

 ## Instructions

-1. To compile and run, make sure you have the Rubt installed on your machine.
+1. To compile and run, make sure you have the Ruby installed on your machine.
 [rebornix.ruby]

 2. Compile using this command: